otabuzzman/chartacaeli-app/README.md

 # CHARTA CAELI
 A tool to make star charts.
 Just define your star chart in XML and run the tool.
 If all goes well you end up with a PDF of your chart.
 The main purpose of Charta Caeli was to practise Java and related concepts.
-There are a couple of samples in the lab directory.
+There are a couple of samples available in the repository.
 Read them run them and take a look at the results.
 Questions?
 Question!

 ## Concept
 Charta Caeli reads definitions of star charts from XML files.
 These definition files must match a model given in XSD.
 The model is designed to allow chart definitions in common terms.
 Any metrics and other more technical information is in a preferences file.
 Finally there are property files to support different languages.
 Putting these files together the tool generates Postscript code on its stdout.
 Pipe it to Ghostscript (e.g.) to get PDF.

 ## Build
 Charta Caeli is a Java application with some C/C++ and [CUDA](https://en.wikipedia.org/wiki/CUDA) (Compute Unified Device Architecture) modules accessed via [JNI](https://www.google.de/search?q=oracle+java+native+interface+jni) (Java Native Interface).
 The build process is entirely controlled from the command line and requires a Linux environment or [Cygwin](https://www.cygwin.com/) in case of Windows.
 To run the build commands a couple of tools are expected to be installed:

-- C/C++ development tools (GCC, make, flex, bison etc. and MinGW if on Windows/ Cygwin)
+- C/C++ development tools ([GCC](https://gcc.gnu.org/), make, flex, bison etc. and [MinGW](http://www.mingw.org/) if on Windows/ Cygwin)
 - Various shell tools (gawk, diff, patch, bzip, gzip, unzip, curl, wget etc.)
 - [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit-archive) 8 to build CUDA programs
 - [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (JDK) 8